City Bike Faceoff

 The 5 mile radius.
 Studies in Holland show few city cyclists ride no more than 5mi in a single trip

 City bikes are designed for those who have a high-proximity lifestyle.
-Studies show that most people who live, work and play in a downtown area live up to 90% of their lives within a 7km radius of home.
-If that's you, you probably know from experience that these distances feel too close to drive and too far too walk, but they are bikeable, which is why dense cities in Europe have always used the bike as transportation for core transit needs.
+Studies show that most people who live, work and play in a downtown area live up to 90% of their lives within a 7.5km radius of home - often called The Last Mile in Transportation studies.
+If that's you, you probably know from experience that these distances share two things in common: first, they are too close to drive and second, too far too walk.
+So, how to solve this dilemma?
+As the Dutch have learned, these distances are best bikeable, which is why dense cities in Europe have always used the bike as transportation for up to 40% of "last mile" transit needs.

 A city bike is very different from a bike designed for recreation or performance.
-It is made for short-burst transportation, so the position is safe and upright, the frame and wheels are incredibly strong, the parts are low maintenance, and there is always fenders and chain guards so that you can wear whatever you want for your next meeting or a hot date.
-A city bike is also inherently beautiful.
-Nonetheless, it's far more than just a fashion accessory.
+It is made for short-burst transportation, so the position is safe and upright, the frame and wheels are incredibly strong, the parts are low maintenance, and there is always fenders and chain guards so that you can wear whatever you want for your next meeting or brunch out with friends.
+A city bike is also inherently beautiful, a design object recognized from exhibits in the MoMA to fashion and design magazines.
+That said, a real city bike is far more than just a fashion accessory.

 City bikes are still not easy to find in North American bike stores.
-After years of serving a suburban and niche performance market, many bike stores often feel vestigially masculine and sporty in their ethos.
-As a result, many customers are bypassing bike stores and buying online, but too many online bike companies care about tapping into the inherent beauty of a city bike rather than its durability.
-Despite their inherent beauty, city bikes are the toughest bikes we sell; made for the daily potholes, weather, and contingencies of life in the big city.
+After years of serving a suburban and niche performance market, many bike stores often feel masculine and sporty in their ethos.
+This will change, but right now it's not changing nearly fast enough.
+As a result, many customers are bypassing bike stores and buying online.
+Unfortunately, too many online bike companies care about tapping into the inherent beauty of a city bike rather than its durability - and they often build bikes that are good at making money but bad at actually functioning.
+Yes, city bikes are inherently beautiful but beneath that exterior they are also the toughest bikes we sell; made for the daily potholes, weather, and contingencies of life in the big city.
 So, let's take a look at what makes a good city bike a good city bike.

 Living outside takes a tough skin

-If you store your bike outside year round in a city like Toronto, almost nothing beats a Dutch bike.
-Steel frames like Achielle are galvanized for rust-resistance and powder-coated for chip-resistance.
+If you store your bike outside year round in a city like Toronto, almost nothing beats a European bike like Achielle or Fahrradmanufaktur.
+These steel frames are undercoated for rust-resistance and powder-coated for chip-resistance.
 Every part is either stainless steel or alloy, and every part - including the cables - are sealed from the elements.
-So, while buying a Dutch bike will save you from buying a bike again (ever), all of this weather protection does mean Dutch bikes tend to be on the heavy side.
+So, while buying a European bike will save you from buying a bike again (ever), all of this weather protection can mean the bike can be on the heavy side.
+But not necessarily… read on!

 NEXT GENERATION CITY BIKES